By Multimedia Producer Narbeh Minassian

 So where is the world at?

-"Close to 140 vaccines are in development globally, including 23 in clinical evaluation, and several therapeutics in the pre-evaluation phase," Pyzik said earlier this year.
+"Close to 140 vaccines are in development globally, including 23 in clinical evaluation, and several therapeutics in the pre-evaluation phase," Pyzik said earlier this year, before the number in human trials increased beyond 23.

 "We expect to see results at the end of this year, although we cannot predict at this stage whether these vaccines will meet the necessary standards."